astevens009/JavaSamples/SimpleBankDemo/README.md

-You job is to create a simple banking application.
+Your job is to create a simple banking application.
 There should be a Bank class it should have an arraylist of Branches.
 Each Branch should have an arraylist of Customers.
 The Customer class should have an arraylist of Doubles (transactions)

         Customer: